-This is an in-depth review of the Nikon 70-200mm f/2.8G ED VR II AF-S Nikkor Zoom Lens.
-While my reviews aren’t super technical, I do try to give a good idea on the optics of lenses but you will not see sample brick wall pictures in this review.
+This is my review of the Nikon 70-200mm f/2.8G ED VR II AF-S Nikkor Zoom Lens.
+While my reviews aren’t super technical, I do try to give a good idea on the optics of lenses but you won’t see sample brick wall pictures in this review.

 It makes up the telephoto end part of the Nikon “holy trinity” of lenses, three zoom lenses that cover a range from wide angle to telephoto.

-So if you’re interested in buying this lens, hopefully this Nikon 70-200 review will give you some insight as to whether it would be a good option for you.
+So if you’re interested in buying this lens, hopefully, this review will give you some insight as to whether it would be a good option for you.

 Build Quality/Ergonomics of the Nikon 70 200mm VR II

-The 70 200 f2 8 Nikon, like the other two zooms that make up the Nikon ‘holy trinity’, is built like a tank and in the hand feels like it could take a serious beating… or give a beating.
+The 70-200 f2.8 Nikon, like the other two zooms that make up the Nikon ‘holy trinity’, is built like a tank and in the hand feels like it could take a serious beating.

-That’s due to its all metal barrel construction.
+That’s because of its all-metal barrel construction.
 This thing really feels like it was built to be a serious photographic tool.

-Not only does the Nikon 70 200 f2 8 feel like it could withstand a lifetime of standard photographic abuse, it’s also weather sealed, meaning it can be used in the most demanding of weather conditions without worry of damaging it.
+Not only does the Nikon 70-200 f2.8 feel like it could withstand a lifetime of standard photographic abuse, but it’s also weather-sealed, so you can worry less about it when taking it out in the rain and snow.

-Hot weather, cold weather, snow or rain, Nikon’s weather sealing is very effective in keeping the 70 200 Nikon safe from the elements.
-That doesn’t mean you can go and use this lens underwater but it’s really nice not having to worry about your equipment when a downpour starts.
+Hot weather, cold weather, snow or rain, Nikon’s weather sealing is effective in keeping the Nikon 70-200 safe from the elements.
+That doesn’t mean you can go and use this lens underwater but it’s nice not having to worry about your equipment when a downpour starts.

 I have heard from some photographers that the resistance of the focus and zoom rings starts to loosen up a bit over time but that’s to be expected I guess.